WELCOME TO AIR WAR COLLEGE

 Please click on the applicable component link below to see your requirements checklist.

 Army, Coast Guard, Marine Corps, and Navy

-Seminar Room Assignments: In seminar room by 0830, utility uniform or flight suit (plan to arrive 15 minutes early to give yourself time to find your seminar room number and be in place by 0830).
+Seminar Room Assignments: In seminar room by 0800, utility uniform or flight suit (plan to arrive 15 minutes early to give yourself time to find your seminar room number).

 Laptop: Students complete and turn in hand receipt for their government issued laptop.